chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 - A layout component (`src/components/elements/layout.js`) is used for wrapping every page, setting a default layout and importing the template's Open Sans font

 - This template uses the plugin [gatsby-plugin-subfont](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-subfont#readme) together with [typefaces](https://github.com/KyleAMathews/typefaces/blob/master/README.md) to optimise font delivery.
 Changing font(s) simply requires installing your favourite typeface-font and importing into layout.js, or removing it altogether.
-Remember to add your font(s) into the tailwind.js config, into either the fonts sans/serif array, to be able to use it with tailwind
+Remember to add your font(s) into the tailwind.js config, into either the fonts sans/serif array, in order to use it with tailwind

 - SEO component, taken from [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), allowing you to add your meta/descriptions/title's

 - Favicon.
 Auto-generated from [gatsby-plugin-manifest](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-manifest#readme) set in `gatsby-config.js`.
 Replace the current favicon (`src/images/icon/logo.png`) with your own 512x512 icon

+- Analytics.
+Add your google analytics id into the `gatsby-config.js` file to get started